 Oil serum hybrids: Oil serums are skincare serums made with an oil-water emulsion.
 These tend to be thinner than natural oils and absorb more quickly into the skin.
 They will often also have targeted ingredients like retinol or vitamin C. Oil-serum hybrids should be applied before your moisturiser, for maximum absorption.

-Facial oil: There’s some dispute whether facial oils have more benefits when applied before or after moisturiser.
-Some people prefer facial oil first, so it absorbs right into your skin without sitting on top.
+Facial oil: There’s some dispute whether face oil has more benefits when applied before or after moisturiser.
+Many people prefer face oils first, so it absorbs right into your skin without sitting on top.
 This approach may be better for oily skin.
-Others say face oil after moisturiser is best, to utilize oil’s occlusive properties – which may be better for dry skin.
+Others say face oils after moisturiser is best, to utilize oil’s occlusive properties - which may be better for your skin cells and acne-prone skin.
 Ultimately, you should do whatever your skin likes best.

-One thing that is certain, is that face oil works better as part of your PM routine.
+One thing that is certain, is that face oils work better as part of your PM routine.
 This is because your skin’s natural sebum production is at its highest at midday, and lowest at night.
 Applying face oil at nighttime prevents your skin becoming dehydrated, and locks in all your nighttime skin care products.

 TIP: Use the Luxury Facial Oil and the Regenerating Collagen Moisturiser together.
 Add 2-3 drops of the oil to the moisturiser and apply it to your skin.
 If you have dry or dehydrated skin this cocktail will work wonders, giving you an extra layer of protection.